-Home swapping, or home exchanging can be an incredible, unique way to holiday, whilst also saving a ton of money on travel accommodation.
+Home swapping can be an incredible and unique way to holiday, whilst also saving a ton of money on travel accommodation.
 To make sure that you make the most of this way to travel, we’ve compiled our top 10 home swap tips to ensuring you have the best home swap experience.

 Most home swapping platforms, including Love Home Swap require you to build a profile to swap homes.
 This is normally the first thing that a home swap site asks you to complete, so is often overlooked by users as they’re keen to browse the homes on the site first.

 However, your listing is the first impression that any other member on the site has of you, so it’s crucial for yours to show you and your home’s personality.
 The requirements for what you include on your listing varies according to what platform you are using, but for Love Home Swap details include: